 Business Productivity Apps: File Storage

-Dropbox is the most popular file storage tool because it is extremely easy to use and your first gigabyte of data is free.
+Dropbox is the most popular file storage tool because it is straightforward to use, and your first gigabyte of data is free.
 That might be plenty of data for a smaller business.
 You can upload various types of files (PowerPoints, Excel Docs, Word Docs, etc.) and share them with your colleagues via email, Slack, or other project management tools.

 Box is very similar to Dropbox, but you can store up to 10 gigabytes of data for free.
-In order to share the files with other people, however, you’ll have to pay.
+To share the files with other people, however, you’ll have to pay.
 For this reason, Box may be more appropriate for a financially-conscious sole proprietor than Dropbox.

 Business Productivity Apps: Employee Management/Communication

 TSheets acts as an alternative to paper timesheets or punch cards by tracking employee schedules and automating timesheets so you can process payroll accurately.
 This app can also integrate with QuickBooks along with various other basic accounting platforms.

 In addition to processing payroll, Gusto can manage employee benefits, calculate and file payroll taxes (federal and state), and keep track of employee sick days and vacation days.
 Many new businesses enjoy Gusto due to its simple layout, which lessens the stress of integrating payroll taxes or health benefits into employee paychecks for the first time.